 Morality Must Prevail

 What distinguishes Gandhi’s ideas and ideology for reconstruction of society and politics and upliftment of people is the strong emphasis on morality and ethics.
-Moral considerations always weighed heavily with Gandhiji in everything he did.
-For him no human action can be devoid of morality.
-This also makes the task of Western commentators somewhat challenging, as they are generally more comfortable dwelling in the material realm – regardless of ways and means.
-Quite naturally, whenever they comment on Gandhi’s moral considerations, they look for the scant moralistic references in the works of Western philosophers, ignoring the real source of Gandhi’s knowledge – the ancient Hindu scriptures.
+Moral consideration is always central to everything done in a Gandhian way.
+This makes the task of Western commentators somewhat challenging, as they are instinctly more comfortable dwelling in the material realm – regardless of ways and means.
+Quite naturally, whenever they comment on Gandhi’s moral considerations, they count on the works of Western philosophers where moral considerations get least attention.
+Thus, they normally end up creating an illusion that Gandhi was using non-violence as just a ‘political tool’ to beat the opponents while sounding righteous.
+Nothing can be more erroneous than that.
+Instead, they should look at the real source of Gandhi’s knowledge and inspiration – the ancient Hindu scriptures.

 However, the universal nature of Gandhian ideology transcends all national and language barriers and touches people at their heart.